Patients' Rights & Responsibilities

-- Provide care in a safe environment which is free of all forms of abuse or harassment.
+- Provide care in a safe environment that is free of all forms of abuse or harassment.

 - Provide access to protective and advocacy services if needed or requested.

-- Provide care that is free from restraint of any form that is not medically necessary or as used as a means of coercion, discipline, convenience, or retaliation.
+- Provide care that is free from restraint of any form that is not medically necessary or used as a means of coercion, discipline, convenience or retaliation.